 What is a Virtual Machine and What Does It Do?

-The virtual machine is a perfectly isolated software container that can run its own operating systems and applications like a physical computer.
+The virtual machine is a perfectly isolated software container that can run its operating systems and applications like a physical computer.

-What is Virtual PC?
+What is a Virtual PC?

-The virtual machine (VM) behaves exactly like a physical computer does and includes its own CPU, RAM, hard drive, and virtual network interface cards.
-In terms of computer, VM is software that creates a virtual environment between the computer system that hosts it and the end-user and allows a specific software to run.
+The virtual machine (VM) behaves exactly like a physical computer does and includes its CPU, RAM, hard drive, and virtual network interface cards.
+In terms of computers, VM is software that creates a virtual environment between the computer system that hosts it and the end-user and allows a specific software to run.

 This virtual pc idea is also used in compiled programming languages.
 In these cases, the desired is to compile program resources for a particular machine.
 This machine does not even need to exist physically.
 Also, the VM can run these programs regardless of the operating system.

-Characteristics
+Virtual Machine Characteristics

-An operating system cannot make any difference between the VM and the physical machine, or between applications or other computers on a network.
+An operating system cannot make any difference between the VM and the physical machine or between applications or other computers on a network.
 Even the virtual pc itself sees it as a “real” pc.
 However, a machine consists of software only and does not contain any hardware components.
 The result is that machines offer a number of advantages over physical hardware.

 Relevance

 It is compatible with standard x86 operating systems such as Windows and Linux and hardware and application drivers created for these operating systems.
-The virtual system has a motherboard, VGA card, network card controller, which contains all the components in a physical server.
+The virtual system has a motherboard, VGA card, and network card controller, which contains all the components in a physical server.

-Isolation
+Virtual Machine Isolation

 Encapsulation